 Activate your body

 Many of us may not have motivation to do sports.
 But it is enough to take just the first step.
 Just go for 2km walk at the end of the day, inhale some fresh air.
 Our bodies feel the willingness to be more active very quickly.
 Being active makes us feel happy and makes us feel better.
 Our mood is good and we know how to deal with depression and tiredness better and better.
-It is hormones that make us feel great after jogging or after our visit to local yoga classes.
-When we do some sort of sport even just for 10 minutes a day is much better for us, than going to the gym for a intense workout once a week.
-So instead of watching 30 minute tv show or the stressful news, it is better to go for a walk and think.
+It is hormones that make us feel great after jogging or after participating in local yoga classes.
+When we do some sort of sport, even just for 10 minutes, a day is much better for us than going to the gym for an intense workout once a week.
+So instead of watching a 30-minute tv show or some stressful news, it is better to go for a walk and think.
 The therapeutic influence of physical activities on our bodies makes us less stressed.
-The first symptom of stress in the tension in our bodies.
+The first symptom of stress is the tension in our bodies.
 Sometimes we literally feel pain in certain parts of the body.
 Doing some sort of physical exercise is the best solution in such a situation.
-Of course we need to choose the right kind of body movement for our context, so the exercises that make us feel relaxed.
+Of course, we need to choose the most suitable kind of body movement for us - the exercises that make us feel relaxed.
 If we want to release the tension, it is good to choose yoga, instead of fitness club.
-Everyday dose of success will make us proud enough to stick to the sport practice, we started.
-Moreover, we will challenge ourselves with more repetitions, news positions and finally, we will influence our closest relatives to join us!
+Everyday dose of success will make us proud enough to stick to the sport practice we started.
+Moreover, we will challenge ourselves with more repetitions, new positions and finally, we will influence our closest relatives to join us!